What is Benchmarking? Definition, Examples, and Advantages

 We move on to an essential step ❗ here, and that’s data collection and analysis.
 These enable you to gather the necessary information on competitors’ performance and practices, and compare them with your own.
 To get it right:

 • Once you’ve collected the data, carry out an analysis to draw meaningful conclusions.
-You can use analyses such as financial ratio comparisons, SWOT analysis… Identify performance gaps between your company and your competitors.
+You can use analyzes such as financial ratio comparisons, SWOT analysis… Identify performance gaps between your company and your competitors.

 Of course, there’s one last bit of work you’ll need to do: interpret the results.
 This will help you make decisions in line with your strategy.